Smile asymptotics for Bachelier implied volatility: Abstract

 \section{Abstract}

-We investigate the asymptotic behaviour of the Implied Volatility in the Bachelier setting, extending the framework introduced by \cite{benaim2009regular} for the Black–Scholes setting.
-Exploiting the theory of regular variation, we derive explicit expressions for the Bachelier Implied Volatility in the wings of the smile, linking these to the tail behaviour of the underlying's returns' distribution.
-Furthermore, we establish a direct connection between the analyticity strip of the returns’ characteristic function and the asymptotic formula for the Implied Volatility smile at extreme moneyness.
+We investigate the asymptotic behaviour of the implied volatility in the Bachelier setting, extending the large-strike results established for the Black-Scholes framework.
+Exploiting the theory of regular variation, we derive explicit expressions for the Bachelier implied volatility in the wings of the smile, directly linking them to the tail decay of the underlying returns' distribution.
+Furthermore, we establish a rigorous connection between the analyticity strip of the characteristic function and the asymptotic slope of the volatility smile.
+Moreover, we show that if the implied variance grows linearly for large absolute moneyness degree, the underlying returns' distribution must exhibit exponential tail decay, and the corresponding characteristic function is analytic in a horizontal strip of the complex plane.
+These findings characterizes valid models based solely on the observable asymptotic behaviour of the smile.